Koeberg Commando: Origin

 Bellville Commando was renamed Durbanville Commando in 1964 and subsequently Koeberg Commando in 1969.
-The unit was finally renamed Koeberg Battalion in 1984.
+The unit was transferred from the Commandos to the Citizen Force (South African Infantry Corps) in August 1983, and renamed 'Koeberg Battalion'.

 With the SADF

-During this era, the unit was mainly involved in area force protection, cordones and search operations assisting the local police.
+During this era, the unit was mainly involved in area force protection, cordon and search operations assisting the local police.

 This unit resorted under the command of Group 1.